 First, determine which alternate debt tool is best for you.
 There are several options, each with benefits.
 You could use a line of credit, a low-interest credit card, a balance transfer credit card, or a home equity line of credit.

 If you’re looking for the absolute lowest interest option, a balance transfer credit card with a promotional interest rate below 2% is the right choice.
-There is one caveat: if you choose this option, make sure only to transfer an amount that you are confident you can pay off during the promotional period, otherwise you may end paying extra interest on the remaining balance when the promotional period ends.
-The MBNA True Line Mastercard is a no fee credit card that currently ranks at the top of our list of the best balance transfer credit cards in Canada.
+There is one caveat: if you choose this option, make sure only to transfer an amount that you are confident you can pay off during the promotional period, otherwise you may end up paying extra interest on the remaining balance when the promotional period ends.

 The next step is to reduce the credit limits on your existing credit cards.
 Reducing your credit card limits eliminates the temptation to continue to overspend while you’re paying down your debt.